HuddleEng/PhantomCSS/README.md

 ### How?

-PhantomCSS takes screenshots captured by PhantomJS and compares them to baseline images using [js-imagediff](http://github.com/HumbleSoftware/js-imagediff) to test for rgb pixel differences with HTML5 canvas.
+PhantomCSS takes screenshots captured by PhantomJS and compares them to baseline images using [Resemble.js](http://huddle.github.com/Resemble.js/) to test for rgb pixel differences with HTML5 canvas.
+PhantomCSS then generates image diffs to help you find the cause so you don't need to manually compare the new and old images.

 PhantomCSS can only work when UI is predictable.
 It's possible to hide mutable UI components with PhantomCSS but it would be better if could drive the UI from faked data during test runs.
 Take a look at [PhantomXHR](http://github.com/Huddle/PhantomXHR) for mocking XHR requests.